tinyprinter/tinyprinter.club/content/_index.md

 # What is this?

 The Little Printer was a cute internet-connected thermal printer relased in 2012 by BERG.
 The company shut down in late 2014, and so did the servers at the end of 2015.
 They open-sourced a minimal reimplementation of the server which was later extended by Nordprojects, along with releasing a new App, in 2019.
-With that, People with Little Printers could use them again after hacking their Berg Cloud Bridge.
+With that, People with Little Printers could use them again after hacking their BERG Cloud Bridge.
 But you can't really buy a Little Printer anymore; so this page is all about making your own Little Printer.

 # So you want to have a Little Printer

 Good news!
 You came to the right place.
-Just follow these ??? easy steps and you'll be set up in no time* (a fair amount of time, actually.)
+This page (hopefully) contains all the information and tools you need for it.

 # What you'll need

 * A thermal printer, like the Paperang P1.
 There are a number of places where you can buy one: Amazon ([US](https://www.amazon.com/PAPERANG-Portable-Language-Wireless-Bluetooth/dp/B07TCJ2TC6/), [UK](https://www.amazon.co.uk/PAPERANG-Wireless-Mobile-Instant-Printer/dp/B078HZK2NV), [DE](https://www.amazon.de/Paperang-Mini-Drucker-Android-Ger%C3%A4te-Druckpapier-gew%C3%B6hnlich/dp/B082PWV57H/)), [Thepaperang](https://thepaperang.com/products/paperang-p1), [Paperangprint](https://paperangprint.com/collections/paperang-printers/products/paperang-p1), [Aliexpress](https://www.aliexpress.com/w/wholesale-paperang-p1.html) and so on.
 Don't forget to buy a few rolls of paper for it; you can find them in many colors, and sticker paper is especially fun!
 * As an alternative, you can use any thermal printer that uses the [ESC/POS](https://en.wikipedia.org/wiki/ESC/P#Variants) protocol.
-This guide was written with the Paperang in mind but you can skip the irrelevant bits and use the `escpos` driver in `sirius-project`.
+This guide was written with the Paperang in mind but you can skip the irrelevant bits and use the `escpos` driver in [`sirius-client`](https://github.com/ktamas/sirius-client).
-* Ideally, a Raspberry Pi with Bluetooth, but we've tested this with a Mac as well, and with some tweaks it will work on any computer with Bluetooth running *nix
+* Ideally, a Raspberry Pi with Bluetooth, but we've tested this with a Mac as well, and with some tweaks it will work on any computer with Bluetooth running *nix.
-* Node.js 10, Yarn, Python 3.7, Docker
+* Node.js 10, Yarn, Python 3.7.
-* Ideally an iPhone for the [app](https://itunes.apple.com/us/app/little-printers/id1393105914?ls=1&mt=8), but you can use the [web client](https://littleprinters.netlify.app/) as well (with reduced functionality).
+* An iPhone for the [app](https://itunes.apple.com/us/app/little-printers/id1393105914?ls=1&mt=8), but you can use the [web client](https://littleprinters.netlify.app/) as well (with reduced functionality).

 # How does this all work?

-I'm going to steal this useful graph from [Nordprojects](https://nordprojects.co/projects/littleprinters/):
+I'm going to use this useful graph from [Nordprojects](https://nordprojects.co/projects/littleprinters/):

 ![architecture](how-it-works.png)
 <small>© Nordprojects, 2019</small>

 The original Little Printer architecture required two devices: the printer itself, and the bridge.
-The printer connected to the bridge via [Zigbee](https://en.wikipedia.org/wiki/Zigbee), and the bridge connected to the Berg Cloud (which was replaced by the `sirius` project — see below).
-The Berg Cloud Bridge acted as a platform for an envisioned ecosystem of IoT devices, that never really materialized.
-The client (`sirius-client` — we'll get to that soon) acts as the bridge and has various "drivers" for printers.
+The printer connected to the bridge via [Zigbee](https://en.wikipedia.org/wiki/Zigbee), and the bridge connected to the BERG Cloud (which was replaced by the [`sirius`](https://github.com/nordprojects/sirus) project — see below).
+The BERG Cloud Bridge acted as a platform for an envisioned ecosystem of IoT devices, that never really materialized.
+The client ([`sirius-client`](https://github.com/ktamas/sirius-client) — we'll get to that soon) acts as the bridge and has various "drivers" for printers.

 ![new architecture](how-it-works-2.png)
 <small>© Nordprojects, 2019</small>

 # How to get started

 We'll assume you have your Paperang.
 Great!
-You can already use via its app on your smartphone, but that's not what we'll do.
+You can already use via its app on your smartphone, but that's not what we'll do, at least, not for the most of this.
+One thing you should do before we start: open up the app, click the three dots on the top right corner, select your Paperang and under "Automatic Shutdown Settings", set it to "Non-automatic close".
+That will prevent it for going to sleep.

 Connect your Paperang to a power source with a USB cable to prevent drain.
-It should also keep it turned on.
-You can communicate with the printer via USB but for now, we'll just use bluetooth.
+You can communicate with the printer via USB but for now, we'll just use Bluetooth.

 Pair your Paperang with your computer over Bluetooth and make sure you have Node 10, Python 3.7 and Docker installed.